sciosci/SOSCD/_pages/project_research.md

 ## Funding sources

+### Sloan Foundation

+- `2020-2023`: Does Government Funding Change What You Do?
+The Effects of Funding on the Direction and Impact of Academic Energy Research

 ### Office of Research Integrity, DHHS

 - `2019 - 2020`: (Conference grant) Computational Research Integrity Conference (CRI-CON)